Ahmad Joudeh

-Ahmad Joudeh (born 4 April 1990) is a Dutch ballet dancer and a choreographer.
+Ahmad Joudeh (born 4 April 1990) is a Dutch ballet dancer and choreographer.
 He was born and raised as a stateless refugee in Syria.
 He moved to the Netherlands with help of the Dutch National Ballet Company in 2016.
 He is currently internationally active as an artist.
 In 2021, he obtained Dutch citizenship.

 Early life

 Born in 1990, Joudeh grew up in Yarmouk, a Palestinian refugee camp in Damascus.
-His mother is Syrian, his father Palestinian.
+His mother is Syrian and his father is Palestinian.
 Although his father did not approve of his interest in dance, Joudeh persisted, studying dance in Damascus.

 From 2007 until 2016, he lived in Damascus, studying dance, and teaching ballet to support himself, and to orphaned and disabled children free of charge.
 His mother still lives in Syria.
-His father is an asylum seeker center in Germany, where father and son recently reconciled after an estrangement of eleven years.
+His father is an asylum seeker in Germany, where the two reconciled after an estrangement of eleven years.

 Dance

 In 2014 he was a contestant in the Arab version of So You Think You Can Dance.
 He made it to the semi-finals.
 His appearances brought him to the attention of Dutch filmmaker Roozbeh Kaboly, who produced a documentary that aired on Dutch television.

 Joudeh has also produced several short YouTube videos that depict him dancing in Syria.